neumino/rethinkdbdash/README.md

 can pass are:

-- `discovery`: `<boolean>` - When true, the driver will regularly pull data from the table `server_status` to keep a list of updated hosts, default `true`
+- `discovery`: `<boolean>` - When true, the driver will regularly pull data from the table `server_status` to keep a list of updated hosts, default `false`
 - `pool`: `<boolean>` - Set it to `false`, if you do not want to use a connection pool.
 - `buffer`: `<number>` - Minimum number of connections available in the pool, default `50`
 - `max`: ``<number>` - Maximum number of connections available in the pool, default `1000`